Mahikari movement: Mahikari organizations

+On Kōtama Okada's death in 1974, several followers claimed to be the next spiritual leader, or oshienushi (教え主).
+Sakae Sekiguchi was selected by the leadership of Sekai Mahikari Bunmei Kyodan, but Keishu Okada, the adopted daughter of Kōtama Okada, contested the appointment in an ultimately unsuccessful court case that lasted eight years.
+On June 23, 1978, Keishu Okada announced the establishment of Sukyo Mahikari, while Sekai Mahikari Bunmei Kyodan is now known outside Japan as World Divine Light.
+Around 85% of the original membership moved to Sukyo Mahikari, with 15% remaining in World Divine Light.

 Sekai Mahikari Bunmei Kyodan

 Sekai Mahikari Bunmei Kyodan, also known as World Divine Light (WDL) outside Japan, is headquartered in the mountainous interior of Izu, Shizuoka.
 Its main temple is the Su-Za World Sōhonzan (主座世界総本山, Suza Sekai Sōhonzan), which is often simply known as the "Su-Za" (主座 / ス座).

 Outside Japan, it calls itself the World Divine Light Organization to distinguish itself from Sukyo Mahikari.
 World Divine Light has branches in Houston, Los Angeles, Santa Ana, New York, Chicago, Honolulu, and Vancouver.

 The organization's spiritual leader is known as the Oshienushi (教え主) or Oshienushi-sama (教え主様):